Uncle Al's Racing Rules in Pictures

 ...

 Clear Astern and Clear Ahead; Overlap One boat is clear astern of another when her hull and equipment in normal position are behind a line abeam from the aftermost point of the other boat's hull and equipment in normal position.
 The other boat is clear ahead.
 They overlap when neither is clear astern.
 However, they also overlap when a boat between them overlaps both.
-These terms do not apply to boats on opposite tacks unless rule 18 applies.
+These terms always apply to boats on the same tack.
+They apply to boats on opposite tacks only when rule 18 applies between them or when both boats are sailing more than ninety degrees from the true wind.

 W7663 is clear ahead of Laser 61007 and W286 since the latter are behind an imaginary line drawn at a 90º angle to the centreline of W7663 (i.e. abeam) through the aftermost tip of W7663's rudder blade (i.e. the aftermost point of her hull and equipment in normal position).
 Even if a brightly visible spinnaker sheet, for example, was dragging several metres behind W7663, the other two boats would still not be overlapped with 7663 since that would be equipment not in its normal position.